mewisme/spray/README.md

 # Arisu

-A cute desktop pet animation powered by Bevy, featuring frame-based animations that can be controlled via global hotkeys.
+A cute desktop pet animation powered by Bevy, featuring smooth frame-based animations that runs on your desktop.

 ## Features

-- 🎬 Smooth frame-based animation (640 frames)
+- 🎬 Smooth frame-based animation
-- 🖱️ Draggable window - move your pet anywhere on screen
+- 🖱️ Draggable window - click and drag to move anywhere on screen
-- ⌨️ Global hotkey controls (no tray icon needed)
-- 📌 Lock position to snap to taskbar
+- 📌 Auto snap to taskbar on startup
-- 👁️ Hide/Show toggle
-- ⏸️ Pause/Resume animation
 - 🪟 Always on top, transparent window
 - 💾 Embedded assets - all frames bundled in the executable

-## Hotkeys
+## Usage

-- **Alt+P**: Toggle Pause/Resume animation
-- **Alt+H**: Toggle Hide/Visible window
-- **Alt+L**: Toggle Lock/Unlock position (snaps to taskbar when locked)
-- **Alt+Q**: Quit application
+Simply run the executable.
+The animation will appear above your taskbar.
+Click and drag to move it to any position on your screen.

 ## Installation